ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 {: #create-instance-template-using-terraform}
 {: terraform}

-After you know these values, use them to write the `ibm_is_instance_template` block.
+After you know these values, use them to write the `ibm_is_instance_template` resource block.
 In addition to the information that you gathered, you must specify a name for the instance.

 ```terraform